Leftium/multi-launch/src/routes/doc/doc.md

-# MultiSearch
+# MultiLaunch

 [Return to app](/)

-MultiSearch makes it convenient to use multiple search sites from the same text box.
+MultiLaunch makes it convenient to use multiple search sites from the same text box.
 (With a focus on living in Korea.)

 ## How to Use